MohammadGhanaym/MohammadGhanaym/README.md

 # Hi there, I'm Mohammad 👋

 ## 🚀 About Me
 As a data analyst, I am passionate about transforming raw data into meaningful insights that drive better decision-making.
-I am constantly developing my skills and have completed various courses to strengthen my expertise in the field. **My ongoing dedication and perseverance paid off when I began working as a freelance data analyst and became a key contributor to my graduation project team, leading my teammates to achieve excellent grades.** I take the initiative when necessary to ensure success and am a fast learner who can quickly grasp concepts and apply them effectively.
-With strong problem-solving skills, I am adept at overcoming challenges and delivering results.
+I am constantly developing my skills and have completed various courses to strengthen my expertise in the field.
+My dedication and perseverance led me to work as a freelance data analyst, where I gained valuable experience working with real-world datasets.
+Freelancing has helped me discover my strengths, especially my ability to meet deadlines, adapt quickly, and learn new tools or techniques when needed.
+I successfully picked up new skills mid-way in several projects and applied them effectively to deliver meaningful results.

 As a freelance data analyst, I developed expertise in **data analysis** using **Python**.
 I am proficient in the end-to-end data analysis process, including:
 - Asking the right questions.